afifa-ahmed-ammun/afifa-ahmed-ammun/README.md

 ### Hi , I'm Afifa!!

-**afifa-ahmed-ammun/afifa-ahmed-ammun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 👩‍🎓 Student at BRAC University
 - 🌱 Currently exploring Python, Machine Learning, AI, CyberSecurity
 - 👯 I’m looking to collaborate on Innovative tech projects